Last Updated on April 17, 2026

 Updated Return Option:

-Despite missing the December 31 deadline, a provision allows taxpayers to file updated returns within 24 months of the end of the relevant assessment year.
+Despite missing the December 31 deadline, a provision allows taxpayers to file updated returns within 24 months of the end of the relevant assessment year, answering the common question,Can I file ITR after the due date.
 Introduced by the Finance Act 2022, this option incurs additional income tax liability but does not impose penalties or fees.
-It’s important to note that updated returns cannot be used to claim tax refunds, and original deadlines for refund claims must be followed.
+It’s important to note that updated returns cannot be used to claim tax refunds, and the original refund claim deadlines must be followed.

 Requirements for Filing Updated Returns:

-Taxpayers filing updated returns must use the ITR forms specified for the respective assessment year, accompanied by form ITR-U. However, it’s imperative to understand that updated returns cannot be submitted for claiming tax refunds, and the original filing deadline must be followed for such claims.
+Taxpayers filing updated returns must use the ITR forms specified for the respective assessment year, accompanied by Form ITR-U. However, it’s imperative to understand that updated returns cannot be submitted to claim tax refunds, and the original filing deadline must be met for such claims.

 Possibility of Prosecution:

-In severe cases involving substantial discrepancies, there exists the possibility of legal action against delinquent taxpayers.
+In severe cases involving substantial discrepancies, legal action may be taken against delinquent taxpayers.
 Fulfilling tax filing obligations is crucial to avoid potential legal consequences.

 Conclusion

 In conclusion, the December 31 deadline for filing income tax returns is a critical milestone, and missing it incurs financial penalties, interest charges, and potential legal consequences.
-Timely action is imperative, and for those who have missed the deadline, the option of filing updated returns within 24 months provides a pathway to compliance, albeit with additional tax liabilities.
-Understanding the gravity of the situation and taking prompt action is key to mitigating the repercussions of late income tax return filing.
+Timely action is imperative, and for those who have missed the deadline, filing updated returns within 24 months provides a pathway to compliance, albeit with additional tax liabilities.
+Understanding the gravity of the situation and taking prompt action is key to mitigating the consequences of filing a late income tax return.